seakeene/EGoT-ME/README.md

 ##### Portland State University - Power Engineering Group

 This repository contains the Modeling Environment for the EGoT project.
 The ME is currently in an early development stage.
+# THIS IS OUT OF DATE.
+REFER INSTEAD TO https://github.com/PortlandStatePowerLab/doe-egot-me

 ## Description